cadeMeuCode/travel-reminder/README.md

 The backpack designed in the project was chosen by the course directors and not by me.
 The original backpack was designed by ![Tricia Katz](https://codepen.io/triciaakatz/pen/LbWVPj)

+## PS

+The explicacao.md is for my personal use.
+but anyone can read it if they think they can add some knowledge.